- Disinfection Services

 - Manage Account

-The most efficient and eco-friendly way to eradicate bed bugs through an entire structure is with heat.
-At 120°F bed bugs die.
-That is a good thing.
-But how do you heat a house to 120°F?
-Pest management professionals have industrial-strength heaters that raise the air temperature of a structure to between 120°F and 140°F. Sensors are used to monitor and regulate temperature throughout, and fans are positioned strategically to put the heated air where it needs to be.
-If needed, steam is applied to baseboards, wall voids and carpet edges to make sure all bugs are eradicated.
+In order to heat a house to the required temperature, McCall Service uses industrial-strength heaters that raise the temperature of a structure to between 120°F and 140°F. Sensors are used to monitor and regulate temperature throughout, and fans are positioned strategically to put the heated air where it needs to be.
+If needed, steam is applied to baseboards, wall voids, and carpet edges to make sure all bugs are eradicated.

 You don't have to look far to find a horror story about a house or apartment complex burning down because of an improper heat treatment.
-This is why it is so important to have a professional pest management company do your heat treatment.
-Professionals use sensors to monitor the heat levels throughout a structure and have the expertise to prep and treat homes safely.
+This is why it’s so important to have a professional pest management company perform it.